Converting 3D Geometry Into Displacement Maps

 Our goal is to displace this plane into the same shape as the 3d geometry.

-So I want to convert the 3d geometry in a displacement map.
 In a displacement map, the value white means something is high, and a value of black means something is low, with grey values somewhere in between.

 So, I take the highres geometry and assign a flat color material with a gradient in the diffuse slot.
 This could be a Standard material with 100% self illumination, but since I'm using vray, I'm using a VrayLightMtl with the gradient ramp in the color slot.